jaggederest/soto.sh/src/pages/posts/2018/11/2018-11-20-in-search-for-a-graphql-backend-architecture.md

 Many important things to note here:

 1. Once again, note that what you put inside the loader batch function is up to you.
-You can put any database calls, HTTP API calls, gRPC calls, or even just compute something of your taste.
+You can put any database calls, HTTP API calls, gRPC calls, or just compute something else to your taste.

-2. What you put on the `posts` loader can be utterly different from the `users` loader.
-You can make an HTTP API call on `posts` and a gRPC call on `users` to a completely different service.
-This means that the **loader** somewhat becomes your glue between many different documents.
+2. What you put in the `posts` loader can be utterly different from the `users` loader.
+You can make an HTTP API call for `posts` and a gRPC call for `users` to a completely different service.
+This means that the **loader** essentially becomes the glue between many different documents.

-3. Do not abuse batchers.
-You can easily shoot yourself in the foot if you try to load 100 resources at a time.
+3. Be careful not to abuse batchers.
+You can easily shoot yourself in the foot by trying to load 100 resources at a time.
 Everything you do should consider pagination.
-    Moreover, this is not a panacea or a replacement for SQL for complex queries.
+    Moreover, this is not a panacea, nor a replacement for SQL for complex queries.
     This is only meant to pull the data you need to populate your frontend.

-4. There's no benefit in using a loader if you're still pulling each of the IDs.
+4. There's no benefit to using a loader if you're still pulling each of the IDs individually.
-    If you're loading from a SQL database, you should try `IN` operators over columns with indices or other more performant approaches.
-On an HTTP call you must provide an endpoint to load multiple items at once.
+    If you're loading from a SQL database, try `IN` operators over columns with indices (or other more performant approaches).
+For a HTTP call you must provide an endpoint to load multiple items at once.
 On an Elastic cluster you might need to use `mget` to retrieve your results.